 Did you know you can turn on your SAP Fiori launchpad, main SAP Fiori features, and all the SAP Business Roles and the related SAP Fiori apps that you want to explore in less than 1 day?

 Yes this is true!

 Many of you have personally proven this over and over and over again in our 5 Steps to Fiori bootcamp SAP Fiori for SAP S/4HANA – 5 Steps to Fiori Bootcamp for Customers.
-This bootcamp has been run for customers, partners, and employees using SAP S/4HANA releases 1809, 1909, 2020, and next year will include SAP S/4HANA 2021.
+This bootcamp has been run for customers, partners, and employees using SAP S/4HANA releases 1809, 1909, 2020, 2021, and 2022.

 Turning on SAP Fiori in SAP S/4HANA is not onerous or effortful, particularly when running your SAP Fiori for SAP S/4HANA with your SAP Fiori front-end server in Embedded mode, i.e. as a component of your SAP S/4HANA system.
 The Rapid Activation task lists and other tools these days make turning on the delivered SAP content a reliable and relatively swift process.

 Like most occasional tasks a little guidance and a few examples make it even easier.

 Below you will find:

 - The video playlist for rapid activation of SAP Fiori using task lists

 - Essential Prerequisites – that you should check before you run the task lists